Will god punish me and

 Remedy for Our Illness (Desire for Sin)

-Our punishments are meant to heal us and others of our great desire for sin: which is any sin we don’t truly hate.
 The reason we don’t really hate any sin is because we still have some kind of liking for it.
-How can we truly hate any sin if we don’t even seek God’s transforming grace to stop?
+How can we truly hate any sin if we don’t even seek God’s transforming grace to stop committing it?
 How many sins do we commit and hardly put any effort into amending?
+How many sins have we committed and we are pleased we have done such a thing?
+They are the ones we don’t truly hate.
+They are the one’s we need motivation to amend and repent of.

-Yes, each habitual sin is a sin we desire (don’t truly want to stop).
+Yes, each habitual sin (we aren’t working to amend) is a sin we desire.
 That is why we continue to commit them; we have some unknown or known liking for the sin.
 We just don’t hate that sin enough to seek God’s transforming mercy nor do we do what is necessary to amend them.

-Therefore, if we want to Live, we must learn how to amend all of our habitual sins, especially our greatly serious sins as they are most damaging, since they reject so much grace, which keeps us from knowing the Way and amending other sins.
+Therefore, if we want to Live, we must come to see the sins we love, learn how to gain a sincere hatred for them so we can work to amend all of our habitual sins, one at a time.
+We want to especially amend our greatly serious ones, as they are most damaging, since they reject so much grace, which keeps us from knowing The Way and amending our other sins.

-Since God wants us saved and the lack of true sorrow for just ONE SIN reject’s God’s most merciful gift of Eternal Life, from God’s love, He will do what is necessary to awaken us to the seriousness of sin and our great need to repent and change so we can develop a truly contrite heart for all of them.
+Wonderfully, God does this for us.
+God wants us saved and since the lack of true sorrow for just ONE SIN reject’s God’s most merciful gift of Eternal Life.
+From God’s love, He will do what is necessary to awaken us–through punishment (if necessary)–to the seriousness of sin and our great need to repent and change, so we can seek to leave them all, want to become saint as God commands and develop a truly contrite heart for the salvation of our souls.
+To learn more please read, “What Are the Requirements of Salvation.”

 God Has Always Punished

 From the beginning of humanity Our Father has always punished.
-We see this from the first punishment of Adam and Eve, to Sodom and Gomorrah, to King David and to the man Jesus healed but warned him “do not sin any more, so that nothing worse [a greater punishment] may [not] happen to you” (John 5:14), and much more.
+We see this from the first punishment of Adam and Eve, to Sodom and Gomorrah, to King David and to the man Jesus healed but warned him “do not sin any more, so that nothing worse [a greater punishment] may [not] happen to you” (John 5:14), and many more.
 Punishments have been happening over and over again as God tries to teach us His blessed ways.
-But the devil has blinded us to God’s ways and confused us to what love really is.
+But the devil has blinded us to God’s ways and confused us to what love really is…so we don’t see or learn and die.

 “Sodom, Gomorrah, and the surrounding towns, which, in the same manner as they, indulged in sexual promiscuity [sex outside of marriage] and practiced unnatural vice [homosexuality, unnatural sex], serve as an example [of God’s punishments for unrepentant sinners] by undergoing a punishment of eternal fire” (Jude 7).

-Yes, if we don’t heed God’s prior punishments and warnings, our final punishment will be eternal.
+Yes, if we don’t heed God’s prior punishments and warnings, our final punishment will be eternal and it will be for every sin we have ever committed.

 All Suffering is Punishment